 - Vaccines are recommended for all people ages 5 and over, including people who are pregnant, breastfeeding, wanting to get pregnant now or in the future. - Boosters for all people ages 12+: Boosters provide additional protection against waning immunity and against Omicron infections.
-People eligible include those who received: - $\circ~$ the second Pfizer or Moderna dose 5 or more months ago, or - $\circ~$ the first J&J dose 2 or more months ago. - People 18+ may choose which vaccine they receive as a booster dose using the "mix and match" approach.
+People eligible include those who received: - the second Pfizer or Moderna dose 5 or more months ago, or - the first J&J dose 2 or more months ago. - People 18+ may choose which vaccine they receive as a booster dose using the "mix and match" approach.
 Everyone, especially those who got a single J&J dose, is recommended to get a Moderna or Pfizer booster.
 Data shows the highest immune response to the Moderna booster after a J&J dose.
-People ages 12-17 can only get the Pfizer booster. - Third Pfizer or Moderna vaccine doses are recommended for people with immunocompromising conditions as part of their primary series, followed by a booster 5 months later. - The CDC recommends getting an mRNA (Pfizer or Moderna) vaccine over a J&J vaccine, including as a booster, due to the latest data showing fewer side effects and higher efficacy against Omicron and other newer variants.
+People ages 12-17 can only get the Pfizer booster. - Third Pfizer or Moderna vaccine doses are recommended for people with immunocompromising conditions as part of their primary series, followed by a booster 5 months later, for a total of 4 doses. - The CDC recommends getting an mRNA (Pfizer or Moderna) vaccine over a J&J vaccine, including as a booster, due to the latest data showing fewer side effects and higher efficacy against Omicron and other newer variants. - You are considered "up to date" on vaccines if you've gotten all the vaccine doses you're eligible for (e.g. boosted for ages 12+) and fully vaccinated 2 or more weeks after two doses of Pfizer or Moderna vaccines or one dose of the J&J vaccine.